BritishGeologicalSurvey/disolv/README.md

 # DISOLV

 The following is a brief description of the input/output structure.
-For a full description of the code see our paper: LINK.
+For a full description of the code see our paper: Collins S, Bianchi M (2020) DISOLV: A Python package for the interpretation of borehole dilution tests. *Groundwater*.

 ## Installation